phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

 ### Class hierarchy

-This diagram shows the most important part of the model class hierarchy.
+This diagram shows the most important parts of the model class hierarchy.

 ```
 // Atomic Models